Stuyk/altv-javascript-guide/src/docs/introduction/README.md

 This specific website will teach you how to work with alt:V in JavaScript by holding your hand and teach you how to properly setup a project and build out your very own gamemode.

+✔️ Free To Use

+✔️ Slot limit based on Hardware

+✔️ Play with Friends

+✔️ Server Browser

+✔️ No ScriptHookV or .asi Injections

+✔️ Server and Clientside Boundary

+✔️ Encrypted Clientside Code

+✔️ Built in Voice Service Up to 400+ Users

+✔️ Mod Support

+✔️ Map Support

+✔️ MLO Support

 Before you start scripting keep these points in mind.

 -   Development should be done entirely in **ENGLISH**.